matanwerbner/msx-loader/README.md

-# JSX loader for webpack
+# MSX loader for webpack